Values Clarification

 • Low Emotional Resilience.
 The ability to tolerate and stay resilient in the face of difficult emotions depends greatly on having a strong sense of purpose behind your behaviors.
 What do you care so much about that you would willingly do it despite feeling bad?

-• Toxic Relationships.
+• Unhealthy Relationships.
 Without a clear sense of what type of relationship you really want and would be healthy for you, you’re likely to fall into relationships that seem superficially appealing but are substantively toxic.

 💡 Key Insights About Values Clarification